p4puniya/Swipe-Android-Assignment/README.md

   - Quick navigation to the Add Product screen via a dedicated button.
   - Dynamic loading of product images from provided URLs or default images when URLs are empty.
   - Offline caching using Room for uninterrupted access to cached data in the absence of internet connectivity.
+  - Gives a visual cue to the user when disconnected.
+  - Implements modern technologies and best practicies such as MVVM architecture, Retrofit for REST, and Lifecycle for Kotlin Coroutines.

 - **API Integration:**
   - GET Request: https://app.getswipe.in/api/public/get